How to Do Payroll Reconciliation for Small Businesses [+ Free Spreadsheet Template]

 Now you’re ready to start reconciling your payroll accounts.
 If you can download the transactions from your accounting software into a spreadsheet, the process may be easier—or you can copy and paste them onto your spreadsheet.

 If your account had transactions for the month but has a $0 balance at month-end, you should show this on your reconciliation sheet and verify it’s clear.
-I would still paste the transaction list in another tab just to have it in your records in the event that you need to take another look at the account.
+I would still paste the transaction list in another tab just to have it in your records if you need to take another look at the account.

 If there is a balance at month-end, you’ll need to sift through each debit and credit to find those that did not clear completely.
 When dealing with numerous transactions, I always found it helpful to delete the debits and credits that net to $0, so it’s easy to see what’s remaining.